 "Well I aim to please miss," I responded with sudden excitement when reaching our destination.

-Opening the squeaky door, I ran over to the other side and pulled my baby's door open.
+Opening the squeaky door, I ran over to the other side of the pick up truck and pulled my baby's door open.
 With humor in her eyes, Julianne responded, "Oh my.
 Opening doors now.
 What will be next?
 Picking grapes off a vine and feeding them into my mouth?"

 "I'll keep that in mind tonight," she joked still keeping her full attention on the basket.